catherineakx/nft_collection/README.md

 ---

 ### Background
-With the trading of NFTs (non-fungible tokens) becoming more and more popular, I wanted to understand how I can go about creating my own NFT collection using Python.
+With the trading of NFTs (non-fungible tokens) becoming more and more popular, I wanted to understand how I could go about creating my own NFT collection using Python.

-It seems that unique images can be formed by putting together different traits.
+It seemed that unique images could be formed by combining different traits together.

 ---